-- Individual Measure Technical Specifications — Provides a breakdown of the calculations used to formulate each PDI; each technical specification document includes a brief description of the measure, numerator information, denominator information and details on cases that should be excluded from calculations.
+Breaks down calculations used to formulate each PDI, including a brief description of the measure, numerator and denominator information, and details on cases that should be excluded from calculations.

-- Benchmark Data Tables — Provides tables of nationwide comparative rates for the PDI, including observed rate, numerator, and denominator data for each indicator overall and stratified by sex, age group, and insurance status.
+Tables of nationwide comparative rates for PDIs including observed rate, numerator, and denominator data for each indicator overall and stratified by sex, age group, and insurance status.

 Log of Coding Updates and Revisions for the v2018 ICD-10-CM/PCS and v6.0 ICD-9-CM versions

 Tables summarizing revisions made to the PDI software, software documentation and technical specifications since the original release of these documents in November 2001.

 *Parameter Estimates and Benchmark Data will be published in the future once the risk adjustment is added to the ICD-10-CM/PCDS software.

 To access prior versions of the PDI resources, visit the Archives page.